Coder-Starcom/quran-project-js/README.md

 ### Prerequisites

 - A modern web browser (Chrome, Firefox, Safari, Edge).
-- An internet connection (for fetching the surah data and audio files from the API).
+- An internet connection (for fetching the surah data from the API).

 ### Steps to Run